opensafely/documentation/docs/getting-started.md

    --force-run-dependencies` and press ++enter++.
 This should end by telling you a file containing the histogram has been created.
-Open it — you can do this via Visual Studio Code's Explorer, or use another tool — and check it looks right.
+Open it — you can do this via Visual Studio Code's Explorer, — and check it looks right.

 ## 6. Test your study on GitHub